Nate Stanley

-Nathan Stanley (born August 26, 1997) is an American football quarterback who is a free agent.
-He played college football at Iowa and was drafted by the Vikings in the seventh round of the 2020 NFL Draft.
+Nathan Stanley (born August 26, 1997) is an American former football quarterback.
+He played college football for the Iowa Hawkeyes and was selected by the Minnesota Vikings in the seventh round of the 2020 NFL draft, with whom he spent two seasons.

-Early years
+Early life

 Stanley attended Menomonie High School in Menomonie, Wisconsin.
 During his career, he had 3,674 yards and 36 touchdowns.
 He committed to the University of Iowa to play college football.
 Stanley also played baseball and basketball in high school.
+He set Menomonie High School’s basketball record for most varsity points.
+He still holds the record to this day.

 College career

 Stanley spent his freshman season at Iowa as a backup to C. J. Beathard.
 He appeared in five games, completing five of nine passes for 62 yards.
 With Beathard graduating, Stanley was named Iowa's starting quarterback in 2017.
 In his first career start, he passed for 125 yards and three touchdowns.
 Stanley started 39 consecutive games compiling a 27–12 record, including a 3–0 record in bowl games.
 He finished his career second all-time in passing yards and touchdowns in Iowa football history.